 Aircraft Rental: Hobbs Time vs. Tach Time

-The Hobbs meter is a little set of numbers in the cockpit of aircraft that tells the pilots how many hours the engineer, the master switch has been running.
+The Hobbs meter is a little set of numbers—much like your car's odometer—in the cockpit of an aircraft that tells the pilots how many hours the engine—and in some cases the master switch— has been running.
 Let me explain.

 But for pilots in training and other pilots working on building flight time, the Hobbs meter also tells them how many hours to log.
 A lower Hobbs time at the end of the flight may save a student pilot money, but higher Hobbs time means the student must log more hours to meet the training requirements or build more time.
 There's that love-hate relationship again.